IPL and Laser Hair Removal

 You are advised not to have treatment if your skin is tanned, or if you have used ‘fake tan’ within six weeks prior to your treatment.

 Before your treatment starts, a thin layer of gel may be applied to the skin to aid the transmission of the light pulses.
 This also soothes and cools the skin.
 A cooling machine may also be used during the treatment to reduce any discomfort.

 Laser hair removal does not hurt, but you may feel a moderate level of discomfort or stinging as the hair follicles are heated and destroyed.

 The laser hair removal sessions will vary in length depending on the size and location of the area that is being treated.
 You may not see the effects immediately, and your hair may appear to be regrowing after the treatment as the epidermis is gradually replaced over one to three weeks pushing the dead hairs out.
 However, these hairs will usually be loose and can be plucked out easily if required.

-Since treatment only effects hair in the growth phase and only 10-70% of hair is in this phase at any one time, several sessions will be needed to complete your treatment.
-Treatments are recommended every four to six weeks, with a course of at least eight to ten sessions usually required..
+Since treatment only affects hair in the growth phase and only 10-70% of hair is in this phase at any one time, several sessions will be needed to complete your treatment.
+Treatments are recommended every four to six weeks, with a course of at least eight to ten sessions usually required.
 Nonetheless, you may see significant results from the very first session.

 Are there any side effects with IPL/laser?

 Side effects to laser hair removal are rare.
 Your skin may initially redden, and you may feel a slight burning sensation, but this will pass quickly within a few hours or a day or two at most.